CynthiKite/jarvis-sdk-go/README.md

 [Changelog](CHANGELOG.md)

-## Contributers / Acknowledgements
+## Contributors / Acknowledgements

-Coming Soon!
+Coming soon!

 ## What is IndyKite

-IndyKite is a cloud identity platform built to secure and manage human & non-person (IoT) identities and their data.
-Based on open source standards, the cloud platform gives developers the ability to secure data and embed identity controls into their Web 3.0 applications.
-Empowering the world’s 23 million developers without the need to involve security and identity specialists.
+IndyKite is building the identity platform for Web 3.0.

+IndyKite’s decentralized Identity Platform unlocks contextual insights from identity data to enable businesses to realize greater ROI..
+With products that securely manage human, IoT,and machine identity, the IndyKite Identity Platform leverages machine learning to deliver context-aware authorization, knowledge driven decisions and risk analytics.

+Built on a knowledge graph data model, IndyKite enables developers with flexible APIs through a growing open-source ecosystem.

 ## License